-For private home-owners, each room in the house can accommodate a unique creation: a staircase, a banister, an indoor glass wall, a shower screen, a wall light, door handles, a stylish piece of furniture, decorative objects, etc.
+For private customers, every room in the house can be the subject of a unique creation: a staircase, a banister, an interior glass roof, a shower screen, a wall light, door handles, designer furniture, decorative objects…

 Tailored stainless steel fittings in Paris

 Brushed stainless steel with champagne hue and curved glazing

 For this refurbishment of a luxury residence on Bd Malesherbes in Paris, Crézé provided all stainless steel fittings, including three automatic vestibules, lift sprays and plinths, all with a champagne varnish that still allows the brushed finish to be seen.
 The 3D curved glass is an exclusive feature in itself, and was created through a close collaboration between Crézé and Goude Glass.
 A very contemporary project with beautiful curves, designed by Archibuild.

 Japanese pathway at Château des Loges

 The cherry on the icing for the park

 This fine elegant bridge drawing inspiration from Japan disguises its size well: 19 m long and 3 m wide, while being strong enough to support a 10 T tractor for maintaining the wooded island.
 Around the lake is a terrace fitted with an ironwork guardrail.

 Many thanks to the landscaping firm Couasnon for the great collaboration on this project!

 Creation of stylish object